-It’s no secret that walking is a great way to improve your health, but many people also walk to lose weight.
-When it comes to losing weight, most people want to get rid of belly fat for a more flattering figure.
-More importantly, excess abdominal fat can be dangerous to your health.
+It’s no secret that walking is a great way to improve your health or lose weight, but can walking actually help you lose that stubborn belly fat?
+Weight loss is a common walking goal, but by “weight loss” many people specifically mean burning fat around their stomach for a more flattering figure.
+It turns out losing belly fat isn’t just for looks – excess abdominal fat can be dangerous to your health.
 So, can your walking help you lose belly fat and reduce the size of your stomach?
 The answer is yes, but not exactly in the way you’d expect.

-Walking can help you lose weight and burn fat, including belly fat.
-In fact, it’s right up there with running on the list of cardiovascular activities that can help you blast those extra pounds around your midsection.
-However, a few weeks of walking (or any other exercise) isn’t going to give you those six-pack abs you’ve been hoping for.
-It takes a combination of exercise and diet make big changes in your body composition, but walking already has you on the right track.
+Walking actually can help you lose weight and burn fat, including belly fat.
+In fact, it’s right up there with running on the list of cardiovascular exercises that can help you blast those extra pounds around your midsection.
+However, a few weeks of walking (or any other exercise) isn’t going to give you those six-pack abs you may have been hoping for.
+It takes a combination of exercise and a healthier diet to make big changes to your body composition, but walking already has you on the right track.

 Is Walking Good for General Weight Loss?